The Best Arizona Motorcycle Rides to Try Right Now

 Tucson to Old Tucson Studios

-From Tucson, go back in time to the Old West at the movie-making landmark, Old Tucson.
-Not only was this the site of dozens of famous Hollywood Western films, today it's an attraction that features mock gunfights, stunt shows, live entertainment and more.
+From Tucson, head west and cruise past the former movie-making landmark, Old Tucson.
+Not only was this the site of dozens of famous Hollywood Western films, but it also lived on for decades as an attraction featuring mock gunfights, stunt shows, live entertainment and more.
 The short and easy ride out along Gates Pass Road takes you across rolling hills teeming with native wildlife.

 Pima Air & Space Museum to Mount Lemmon